all-birds birds

 Digestive system

 Birds are very active animals.
-They use a lot of energy and consume food at a very rapid rate.
-Small bird may eat a third of its body weight in a day.
-They have specialty evolved digestive systems with organs like the gizzard, not found in other animals.
+They use a lot of energy, and consume food at a very rapid rate.
+Small birds may eat a third of their body weight in a day.
+They have specially evolved digestive systems with organs like the gizzard, not found in other animals.

 Lungs

 Another thing that is different in birds are the lungs.
 In other vertebrates the lungs consist of sacs.
 Birds have extensions to the lungs called air sacs.
 Inhaled air passes through the air sacs and back thought the lungs.
-This system gives the birds better use of oxygen, which is needed for flying.
-This also aids birds that dive and need to hold their breath for long periods.
+With this system, oxygen is transferred to the blood during both inhalation, and exhalation.
+This gives bird's better use of oxygen for flying, and it allows them to get by with smaller lungs than other vertebrates.
+This also aids birds that dive, and need to hold their breath for long periods.

 bird charts and posters bird charts and posters